 Employing EU nationals in the UK

 Businesses that currently employ EU, EEA or Swiss nationals in the UK should inform these employees that they will need to apply to the EU Settlement Scheme for settled status before 30 June 2021.
-Without this, the employees may no longer be eligible to live and work in the UK, which could disrupt your business and cost you valuable staff members.
+Without this, employees may no longer be eligible to live and work in the UK, which could disrupt businesses and cost them valuable staff members.

 Employing UK nationals in the EU

 UK nationals are no longer able to benefit from the Free Movement of Peoples from 2021 onwards.
 This means that businesses that employ UK nationals in EU member states need to take into account new immigration rules in the relevant jurisdiction of their place of work.
 This may include applying for a work permit or visa, and may take time to obtain.
 UK staff working in the EEA that drive as part of their job may need to apply for an International Driving Permit.
 This can be checked on the government website.